scybernaut/dotfiles/README.md

     $ vim +PlugInstall +qall
     ```

-7. Start a new zsh shell (plugins will be installed automatically by antigen)
+7. Start a new zsh shell
     ```shell
     $ zsh
     ```